xfra35/f3-multilang/README.md

 ### Exclude a language from a route

 When translating a website, you may need to perform a progressive translation, route by route.
-It could also occur that some parts won't ever be localized (for example a blog).
+It could also occur that some parts won't be localized at all (for example a blog).

 For this purpose, you can remove a route for a specific language by setting it to `FALSE`:
 ```ini